-Charles McCreery was educated at Eton and New College, Oxford, where he read Philosophy and Psychology.
+Charles McCreery went to Eton College and New College, Oxford, where he read Philosophy and Psychology.

 As an undergraduate he studied piano with Hilda Bor, and won a piano class, adjudicated by Herbert Howells, at the Willesden Music Festival.

 From 1988 to 1991 he held a Perrott Warrick Studentship from Trinity College, Cambridge, and from 1996 to 2000 he was Lecturer in Experimental Psychology at Magdalen College, Oxford.